-• All students entering Fall 2019 or later choose either the Creative Writing concentration (requires 4 courses and "Creative Writing Concentration" appears on the transcript), or one of these areas of specialization, each of which requires 3 courses:
+- All students entering Fall 2019 or later choose either the Creative Writing concentration (requires 4 courses and "Creative Writing Concentration" appears on the transcript), or one of these areas of specialization, each of which requires 3 courses:

-- o Literature & Literary - History Culture & Social Change - Visual Culture & Comparative Media - o Science, Medicine & the Environment - English 200 is offered every semester by a host of different professors and graduate student instructors.
-If you encounter a closed section, they are willing to help out future English majors, so contact the instructor right away. - Many students grapple with deciding whether to take ENGL 300 in the first year.
+- Literature & Literary

+- History Culture & Social Change

+- Visual Culture & Comparative Media

+- Science, Medicine & the Environment

+- English 200 is offered every semester by a host of different professors.
+If you encounter a closed section, faculty are willing to help out future English majors, so contact the instructor right away.

+- Many students grapple with deciding whether to take ENGL 300 in the first year.
 The course involves heavy reading and writing on theoretical and philosophical material.
 Taking ENGL 300 early can give you a solid theoretical foundation to get more out of later classes.
 Taking it later, however, may help you understand the course itself better.
 Consider the rest of your workload that semester. - The department has its own study abroad program with Exeter University in the UK.
 Majors go in the spring semester of their junior year.
 If you take the suggested courses there, the transfer credit is pre-approved through a special arrangement between Exeter and Rice.
 Students should complete ENGL 200 and 300 before going, and can complete field requirements with the department's preapproval; see the website.
-Of course there are other study abroad options that are good for English majors, too. - Beyond coursework, there are research opportunities in the summer through the Minter Summer Scholar Program.
-It supplies travel funds for students to complete an analytical or creative project of any sort related to English.
-See the website. - The English Undergraduate Association hosts several events throughout the year for majors, including academic and joint study sessions as well as movie nights and group excursions.
+Of course there are other study abroad options that are good for English majors, too. - Beyond coursework, there are research opportunities in the summer through the Minter Summer Scholar Program, which supplies travel funds for students to complete an analytical or creative project of any sort related to English.
+See the website.
+Students are also invited to get involved in public writing through our student-led blog, The Wild Grain. - The English Undergraduate Association hosts several events throughout the year for majors, including academic and joint study sessions as well as movie nights and group excursions.
 They also function as a communicative link between the department and the student body.
 New students can get involved by being College Ambassadors to their residential colleges, or simply by coming to events and meeting other English majors.